GeekFunkLabs/fluidpatcher/docs/api/patcher.md

 This is useful for temporary mappings or UI-specific behavior.

-::: fluidpatcher.FluidPatcher.set_callback
+::: fluidpatcher.FluidPatcher.set_midicallback

-Installs a callback that observes MIDI events
+Installs a callback that observes both incoming MIDI events and any events created by MIDI rules.
-*after routing but before they reach the synth*.

 This is intended for: